pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ### Remove channel members

 Remove users from a channel.
+Provide the UUIDs to remove.

 #### Method(s)